rfwlab/rfw/docs/articles/api/state.md

 notifications to any component that reads their values, keeping most apps free of handwritten JavaScript.

+For a comparison between store and signals, see [Stores vs signals](../guide/store-vs-signals).

 ## Usage

 Stores are created with `state.NewStore` and read or updated via `Get` and